Program Support Analyst

+Gretchen Brown joined the Battelle team in 2011 to aid in the startup of the Tennessee STEM Innovation Network.
+She is now a Program Manager for Battelle Education, working on not only the Tennessee STEM Innovation Network, but also the Ohio STEM Learning Network and STEMx National Network.
 Whatever kind of work Gretchen does day-to-day, she always keeps in mind that it’s all about the kids.
-From kindergarten to jobs, she works to ensure that Tennessee students are college and career ready upon graduation, priming the state to be a forerunner in STEM talent development.
+From kindergarten to jobs, she works to ensure that students are college and career ready upon graduation.

-Gretchen enjoys boating, sewing, and crafts of all kinds, including do-it-yourself interior design and home improvement.
+In her free time, Gretchen enjoys boating, sewing, and crafts of all kinds, including do-it-yourself interior design and home improvement.
+She is a proud fur-mom to three dogs and one cat and can often be found cuddling with any animal she might come across.

 David Burns is the director of STEM Innovation Networks at Battelle Education.
 He joined in 2008, doing instrumental work to establish and expand the Ohio STEM Learning Network and Tennessee STEM Innovation Network.
 He also helped to establish STEMx, a nationwide STEM education network linking over 20 statewide organizations across the United States.